Marine Life Talk in Southampton – 7 March 2019

 Parking at NOC

 There are a number of designated visitor parking spaces available at NOC.
 If these are full after 5pm please drive to the staff car parks barriers, access can be given by pressing the intercom button in the box next to the barrier, on requesting entry you will be asked for Name and Car Registration number and the barrier will be lifted.

 Please do not park in areas not designated for parking and ensure roadways are kept clear.

 If you haven't been to the Marine Life Talks before, subscribe to NOCMAIL to receive FREE email updates and alerts for future Marine Life Talks and other marine related topic.

-Marine Life Talks
+Next Marine Life Talk

-These talks are usually held on the first Thursday of each month (except in January) at 7pm in the Henry Charnock Lecture Theatre, National Oceanography Centre.
+The Marine Life Talks are usually held on the first Thursday of each month (except in January) at 7pm in the Henry Charnock Lecture Theatre, National Oceanography Centre.
 When you arrive, please sign-in outside the lecture theatre on level four.